 For more ideas on how to use sausages, be sure to check out my posts for Smokey Sausage Casserole and Slow Cooker Sausage Pasta.
 Sausages are great by themselves on the BBQ, but these dishes take them to the next level all year round.

-Does this meal freeze well?
-It does!
-Store in an airtight container for up to three months.
-Remove from the freezer and let it defrost in the fridge overnight.
-Then reheat in a pan on the stove top.
+Curried sausages freeze really well.
+Once the curry has cooled completely, store in an airtight container in the freezer for up to three months.
+Defrost overnight in the fridge, then reheat in a pot on the stove top.

 - 500g beef sausages